lawrencewoodman/techtinkering.com/content/articles/2019-10-03-moving-the-picture-origin-on-the-commodore-vic-20.md

-## Vertical TV Picture Origin
+### $9001 (36865)

-Location 36865 ($9001).
+<em>Vertical TV Picture Origin</em>

-The vertical origin.
+To move the picture origin up reduce the number and to move it down increase the number.
 Every change moves the picture by 2 pixels.
 Default: 25 on NTSC systems, 38 on PAL systems.